Mari-kn/PowerBI_Portfolio/README.md

 # PowerBI_Portfolio
-![Red] In this repository, I try to show my skills in data visualization Red
+In this repository, I try to show my skills in data visualization
+<span style="color:red">This is red text</span>